ODSunday/HackBio-Internship-2025-scRNA-Seq/Stage 1/README.md

 ## Part A. Gene Expression (Heatmap & Volcano Plot)
 a.
 Normalized counts for HBR vs UHR samples

-The normalized gene expression dataset was used to plot a clustered heatmap of the top differentially expressed genes (DEGs) between HBR and UHR samples.
+Using the normalized gene expression dataset to plot a clustered heatmap of the top differentially expressed genes (DEGs) between HBR and UHR samples.
 - Labels: genes and samples.
 - Colour gradient (Blues) indicates expression levels.